loftwah/brandsync/design.md

 ## Introduction

-Linkarooie is a revolutionary platform that simplifies the management and synchronization of online presence across popular platforms like Twitter, Instagram, and Facebook.
+Linkarooie is a revolutionary platform that simplifies the management and synchronization of online presence across popular platforms like Twitter/X, Instagram, and Facebook.
 It provides users with a centralized hub to upload, manage, and synchronize their profile images and banners, ensuring a consistent and professional digital identity.

 ## System Overview